 Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.3.10 Very lowVery high 5

 The conflict between Israel and Palestine continues to generate severe humanitarian needs among the Palestinian populations of the West Bank, Gaza, and East Jerusalem.
-An estimated 2.5 million people, including 1.4 million Palestine refugees, are in need of humanitarian assistance, mostly in the Gaza Strip, Area C of the West Bank and East Jerusalem.
-The largest number of people in need are in the Gaza Strip (1.6 million people or 64% of Gaza’s population) and there is a high level of need across most sectors.?Violations of international humanitarian and human rights law pose severe protection threats against Palestinians.?4.95 million Palestinians are affected by protection risks, including 1.9 million most in need of protection.
-1.9 million people are also in need of WASH assistance and 1.7 in need of food assistance.?Electricity and fuel shortages affect provision of basic services, particularly in Gaza where hospitals use emergency generators with low fuel stocks.
+An estimated 2.2 million people, including 1.08 million Palestinian refugees, are in need of humanitarian assistance, mostly in the Gaza Strip, Area C of the West Bank and East Jerusalem.
+The largest number of people in need are in the Gaza Strip constituting more than 1.5 million people or 65% of the total population in need, and there is a high level of needs across most sectors.?Violations of international humanitarian and human rights law pose severe protection threats against Palestinians.?
+Palestinians are affected by protection risks, including 1.9 million most in need of protection.
+1.8 million people are also in need of WASH assistance and 1.7 in need of food assistance.?Electricity and fuel shortages affect provision of basic services, particularly in Gaza where hospitals use emergency generators with low fuel stocks.
 Medical supplies are depleting, leading to disability and death.

 Political negotiations with Israel, aimed at easing the blockade of Gaza, as well as internal attempts at mediation between Hamas and the Palestinian Authority failed to produce meaningful results in 2018.
 In 2019 the humanitarian impact of the blockade and internal political divisions between the administrations of the West Bank and Gaza continues to be severe.
 Over 3-5 May hostilities escalated between Israeli forces and militants in Gaza.
 Rockets were fired into Israel, while the Israeli army launched airstrikes in to Gaza.
 Four Israelis were killed; 27 Palestinians were killed and around 170 injured.
 Following mediation by Egypt and the UN, a ceasefire was reached on 6 May.?Crossing points in and out of Gaza remain closed until further notice.?